 Impressionist painter Paul Cézanne inspires original mosaic artwork as you explore Paris, France.

-Study Cézanne's still-life paintings.
+Suggest students investigate Cézanne's still-life paintings.
 Notice that the subject matter often contains fruit and draped fabric.
 Look at the shapes and colors, and how the artist uses soft color marks.
 These bits of color create an Impression of the object being painted, which is where the art movement Impressionism got its name.

-Now look at a landscape done by Cézanne, or one of his contemporaries, Monet.
+Now look at a landscape done by Cézanne, or one of his contemporaries, such as Monet.
 Notice the colors they used in their work.
 Look carefully at some outdoor scenery.
 What colors do you see?
 How do the colors change as the sun moves in the sky?
 Find several photographs of Parisian landmarks, such as the Eiffel Tower.
-What kinds of food would you take on a picnic in Paris?
+What kinds of food would one take on a picnic in Paris?

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step